 The Zoo & Botanical Garden is the oldest in Hungary and one of the oldest in the world.
 It has 1,072 animal species.
 It you enjoy seeing imprisoned animals this one is for you.
 Although parts are fine most of the larger animals are kept in enclosures that are in poor condition and are unacceptably small.

-As a result, for my sins, I came face to face with a remnant of East European customer service in the person of a very large, very unfriendly, cross between a staff member and a concentration camp guard who simply shouted at me when I attempted to ask her simple questions about entering the baths.
+As a result, for my sins, I came face to face with a remnant of East European customer service.
+This occurred in the person of a very large, very unfriendly, cross between a staff member and a concentration camp guard.
+Her version of customer service was to shout at me when I attempted to ask her simple questions about entering the baths.

-There are 18 baths in total, their water supplied by two thermal springs, their temperature is 74 °C and 77 °C, but the actual pool temperatures vary between 18° and up to 40°c in the “medicinal” pools.
+There are 18 baths in total, their water supplied by two thermal springs, the temperature of which is 74 °C and 77 °C. By the time the water reaches the pools, temperatures vary between 18° in the cooler pools and up to 40°c in the “medicinal” pool.

-Stirred but not shaken by my encounter with a remnant of communist era customer service I head off back to my AirBnB to prepare for my departure for Croatia.
-Maybe that bastion of fascism will have better customer service than the ex-Soviet Union Hungary does.
+Stirred, but not shaken, by my encounter with a remnant of communist era customer service, I head off back to my AirBnB to prepare for my departure for Croatia.
+Maybe Croatia, another former bastion of fascism will have better customer service than the ex-Soviet Union Hungary does.